The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Abstract

-WOH~G64 \citep[IRAS 04553-6825,][]{Westerlund1981} stands out as the most extreme RSG in the LMC, on the brink of the luminosity limit, \citep[$\log(L/\lsun)=5.45$~dex,][]{Ohnaka2008}, being one of the coolest \citep[M5-7.5e,][]{Elias1986, Levesque2009}, and the record-holder in terms of mass-loss rate \citep[$\dot{M}>10^{-4}$ \msun~yr$^{-1}$;][]{Beasor2022, Antoniadis2024}.
-Interferometric observations in the near and mid-IR revealed elongated emission, which was attributed to a dusty disk-like structure with a gaseous envelope of 3-9~\msun~\citep{Ohnaka2008, Ohnaka2024}.
-It is also an OH/IR star with strong multi-component maser emission possibly due to an external disk, two expanding dust shells, or bipolar outflows \citep{vanLoon2001, Marshall2004}.
-This behavior closely parallels the Galactic RSG NML Cyg, which exhibits similar maser properties \citep{Richards1996}, leading researchers to propose WOH G64 as its LMC counterpart \citep{Elias1986,vanLoon2001}.
+WOH~G64 (IRAS 04553-6825) \cite{Westerlund1981} stands out as the most extreme RSG in the Large Magellanic Cloud (LMC), on the brink of the luminosity limit, $\log(L/\lsun)=5.45\pm 0.05$ \cite{Ohnaka2008}, being one of the coolest (M5-7e) \cite{Elias1986, Levesque2009}, largest ($R=1540$~\rsun) \cite{Levesque2009} and the record-holder in terms of mass-loss rate (\Mdot~$>10^{-4}$ \msun~yr$^{-1}$) \cite{Beasor2022, Antoniadis2024}.
+Interferometric observations in the near and mid-IR revealed elongated emission, which was attributed to a dusty, disk-like structure with a gaseous envelope of 3-9~\msun~\citep{Ohnaka2008, Ohnaka2024}.
+It is also an OH/IR star with strong multi-component maser emission, possibly due to an external disk, two expanding dust shells, or bipolar outflows \citep{vanLoon2001, Marshall2004}.
+In this work, we present new observations of WOH~G64, combined with archival photometric and spectroscopic data, to analyze its current evolutionary stage.

-In this study, we report the discovery of the dramatic transition of WOH~G64, which exhibited the most extreme change in the optical spectrum ever seen in a RSG, from late-M to a B[e] star.
-In Section \ref{sec:observations}, we describe both the new observations obtained and the archival photometry and spectroscopy used.
-In Section \ref{sec:results}, we report the observational changes of this object.
-Finally, in Section \ref{sec:discusion_gen}, we discuss the results and suggest scenarios for the dramatic transition, and summarize our work in Section~\ref{sec:conclusions}.